 We cover many topics including storytelling in Black culture, religion, abandonment issues, racism, family history and trauma, and self-awareness.

 Thank you for listening to the show.
-It is such an honor to have these conversations with you.
-They are necessary and needed, and we are here to do the work.
+It is such an honor and joy to have these conversations with you.
+They are necessary and needed and we are here to do the work.

 The (short & awesome) newsletter will also keep you in the loop on the latest episodes, and other opportunities.

-Also, please send a DM on Instagram to @sagebhobbs or @ericayhoward to let us know what you love about the show, what topics you’d like to hear covered, or your dream interviewee.
+Also, please send me a DM on Instagram and let me know what you love about the show, what topics you’d like to hear me cover, or your dream interviewee.